evandErMA4840rCO/UGgZxtry0Y/k-w/IyLCC/Dx3c/google-maps_mXd3_1748125485.md

 report and provide them an opportunity to discuss it before any action is taken.
 The identity of the reporter will be omitted from the details of the report supplied to the accused.
-In potentially harmful situations, such as ongoing harassment or threats to anyone's safety, we may take action without notice.
+In potentially harmful situations, such as notice.

 *This document was adapted from the [IndieWeb Code of Conduct][] and can also